Brand Identity: What It Is and How to Create One

 What is a Brand Identity?

-Your Brand Identity consists of all the visible elements of your brand, including color and design.
+Your brand identity consists of all the visible elements of your brand, including color, design, and even AI-generated logos.
 It’s how you present yourself as a business to the public.
 It’s also how you distinguish yourself from your competitors.
 In short, it’s what you say you are and it’s what your customers see.

 - Data visualization